 The food and drink of many other Presidents assumed mythic proportions that became part of the national folklore.
 The most obvious example of this is the association between the first President, George Washington, and the tale of his childhood honesty in admitting he had chopped down one of his father’s cherry trees, forever leading to everything edibly cherry being linked to him.
 Believed for generations, then dismissed for generations, some recent evidence suggests that he did indeed love cherries, that they grew at his childhood home and that his family had a close association with the tart fruit.

 More than myth may have been involved in the cherry story associated with one of the eight Presidents to have died in office.
 In 1850, Zachary Taylor returned to the White House from an intensely hot Independence Day ceremony at the base of what would become the Washington Monument.
 Exhausted, thirsty and famished, he bwegan consuming vast quantities of cherries and iced water and iced milk.
 By that night, he was suffering severe stomach cramps.
 Within five days, he was laying in the East Room in his coffin, the victim of an intestinal attack, likely dysentary, which began with the cherries.

-Categories: Barack Obama, Bill Clinton, Calvin Coolidge, Dolley Madison, First Ladies, George W. Bush, Jimmy Carter, Laura Bush, Lucy Hayes, Lyndon Baines Johnson, Michelle Obama, Presidential Foods, Presidents, Regional Food, Ronald Reagan, Sarah Polk, Thomas Jefferson, William Howard Taft
+Categories: Barack Obama, Bill Clinton, Calvin Coolidge, Dolley Madison, First Ladies, George W. Bush, Jimmy Carter, Lyndon Baines Johnson, Presidential Foods, Presidents, Regional Food, Ronald Reagan, The Obamas, Thomas Jefferson, William Howard Taft